HarshitBK/NLP-Assignment1/README.md

 ## Answer 8

 ## CONTRIBUTION
-* Hirva Patel - Collected data by downloading and scraping, Wrote and ran codes for de-duplication.
+* Hirva Patel - Collected data by downloading and scraping, Wrote and ran codes for de-duplication, and cleaning.
 * Khushal Ramani -  Collected data by downloading and scraping, Wrote and ran codes for cleaning.
 * Harshi Chandrafari - Collected data by downloading and scraping, Wrote and ran codes for de-duplication.
 * Rushi Glasswala - Collected data by downloading and scraping, Wrote and ran codes for cleaning.